zepgram/magento2-fast-vm/Readme.md

 [See Rsync option](https://www.vagrantup.com/docs/synced-folders/rsync.html)

 ### NFS
-Recommended if your path is ``root`` or ``app``<br>
+Recommended for both path ``root`` and ``app``<br>
-It's the most stable option, less performant than rsync but your files are updated in real-time.
+The most stable option, less performant than rsync but your files keep updated in real-time.
 [See NFS option](https://www.vagrantup.com/docs/synced-folders/nfs.html)

 ### Default
-Recommended if your path is ``app``<br>
+Not recommended, can be used if you encountered issues with Rsync and NFS options<br>
 [See basic usage](https://www.vagrantup.com/docs/synced-folders/basic_usage.html)

-### Path
-* <b>root directory:</b> mount the entire project.
-I highly recommend you to enable NFS or RSYNC option to keep good performance between guest and host machine.
-* <b>app directory:</b> mount only app directory.
-Mounting the entire project is not mandatory for development.
-By mounting only this directory the virtual machine grants great performance because generated files are not shared between machine.

 ## Usage